 - How you would like it to be resolved

-- If in writing, your complaint will be acknowledged where possible within 2 days and considered and actioned by the Senior Clerk/Heads of Chambers within 14 days
+- If in writing, your complaint will be acknowledged where possible within 2 days and considered and actioned by the Senior Clerk/Heads of Chambers within 14 days.
+If a telephone complaint cannot be resolved there and then you will be invited to put your concerns in writing within 14 days.

 - The substantive reply will include